Home / Health Centre Team / Joseph Rector, MScPT, CSEP-CEP

 Physiotherapist

-Joseph is a registered interim physiotherapist and a clinical exercise physiologist.
+Joseph is a registered physiotherapist and a clinical exercise physiologist.
 He received his Master’s in physiotherapy from the University of Limerick, Ireland, and graduated with honours distinction.
 Although he pursued education in Ireland, Joseph was born and raised in Victoria.
 He completed his undergraduate degree in Exercise and Wellness (aka Kinesiology) from Camosun College, and graduated as class Valedictorian.

-Joseph’s philosophy for treatment comes down to patient empowerment, and believes a healthy balance of education, active recovery and manual therapy is the most effective approach.
-He also has a keen interest in osteoarthritis (OA), and has co-authored research relating to exercise and hip/knee OA.
+Joseph also has a keen interest in the management of osteoarthritis (OA), and has co-authored research relating to exercise and hip/knee OA.
 Joseph is a strong proponent for evidence-informed practice, and is excited to continuously expand his knowledge and skill base.

 Joseph Rector, MScPT, CSEP-CEP, physiotherapist, smiles and crosses his arm, wearing a blue collared shirt and standing in front a tall green bushy backdrop.